Court sides with President Trump supporters in riot civil rights lawsuit

 RELATED: San Jose police chief defends handling of protest at Trump rally

+"All of them were assaulted in the course of this riot and had to flee for their lives and the police stood there and watched them being assaulted," said Dhillon.

-The decision allows the lawsuit to proceed and Dhillon says it will now go back to trial court.
+The decision means the case will now go back to trial court.

+"It's an exception because officers cannot claim qualified immunity if they have created a danger by virtue of what they did," said ABC News Legal Analyst Gil Soffer.

-ABC7 News has reached out to the San Jose City Attorney's Office and the San Jose Police Department for comment.
+The San Jose Police Department directed ABC7 News to the City Attorney's Office for comment.
+The City Attorney is out of the office until Monday.